Kirpal/Keyboard-Layout-Editor-for-Blender/README.md

 + To make the keycap legends backlit, make the legend color the same as whatever color you made the LEDs

+### Contributions

+Special thanks to [@zslane](https://deskthority.net/zslane-u8694/) on Deskthority for the SA models.
+Thanks to /u/jacopods for impolementing SA support and rendering examples

 ### Examples (outdated):